Raleigh jury convicts Thompson of murder, other charges

 When asked about his thoughts given the recommendation for mercy, Hatfield said a jury's decision on mercy is not always understandable.

-Hatfield said the two-week murder trial weighed heavily on having daughters around the same age as 7-year-old old Tre-shaun at the time of his death.
+Hatfield said the two-week murder trial weighed heavily on him because he has daughters around the same age as Tre-shaun at the time of his death.

 "Having daughters myself, this case was specifically hard," he said.
 "Tre-shaun would have been directly between my oldest daughter and my middle daughter in age and for that reason — most days I would find something to do around the office to wait on a period in time where I can go home and be with my family — today, I just want to go home.
 I just want to go home."